gewenyu99/ga4gh-search-docs/content/docs/getting-started/consume-data/doc.md

 Search is a standard REST API.
 This means Search can be access through standard HTTP calls.

-While Search API can be navigated using programs like cURL or Postman, it is best accessed programmatically, as every query will return immediately with a next page link that you need to continually 'poll' by fetching the page at the link.
+While Search API can be navigated using programs like cURL or Postman, it is best accessed programmatically.
+The results could return multiple pages, which is easier to navigate with programmatic access.

 Once you've visited a page and consumed data from it, you can't go back to it or refresh.